PawelBocian/Bounce-Floating-Edition/README.md

 ## Example of work
 ---
 Here you can see how it really looks.
-I did test of `Set Frequency, Get Potentiometer Value and Observed item`.
-As you can see at the screens below, everything works fine.

 ![](images/Work_screen.png)